stanford-crfm/helm/docs/run_entries.md

 Run expanders are an advanced topic.
 For most use cases, the only run expander that you will need to use is the `model` run expander.
 The `model=openai/gpt2` argument pair in the run entry indicates that the evaluation run should use the `openai/gpt2` model.
 More explanation will be added to the documentation in the future.

+### Run entry naming

+The first part of the run entry name is usually be the name of the scenario by convention, but this may not always be the case.
+For instance, the run entry `commonsense:dataset=openbookqa,model=openai/gpt2` uses the `openbookqa` scenario.

+The first part of the run entry name is usually be the name of the run spec function name by convention, but this may not always be the case.
+For instance, the run entry `disinformation:type=wedging,model=openai/gpt2` results in the `RunSpec` name `disinfo:type=wedging,model=openai_gpt2`.

-### Advanced: Run entries and`RunSpec`s
+### Run entries and `RunSpec`s

 You may have noticed that some run entries can produce multiple evaluation runs.
 Concretely, single run entry can produce multiple `RunSpec`s, and each `RunSpec` specifies a single evaluation run.

 This is because run expanders are functions that take in a `RunSpec` and can produce multiple `RunSpec`.
 As explained previously, the `model` run expander is an example of this.

-Note: There is usually a close resemblance between the `RunSpec` name and the run entry.
-However, this is merely a convention and may not always be the case, because the `RunSpec` name is determined by the run spec function and run expanders, and they are not required to follow this convention.
-For instance, the run entry `disinformation:type=wedging,model=openai/gpt2` results in the `RunSpec` name `disinfo:type=wedging,model=openai_gpt2`.

-More documentation on `RunSpec` will be added to the documentation in the future.
+### The `model` run expander

+The `model` run expander is the most commonly used run expander.
+As discussed earlier, it can be used to set the model for each run entry.

+The `model` run expander also supports **wildcard values**.
+For instance, the `med_qa:model=text` will run the `med_qa` scenario on _every_ text model that `helm-run` can find in its configuration files.
+The wildcard is intended to be used in conjuction with the `--models-to-run`, which controls which models will actually be evaluated.
+For example, `helm-run --run-entries med_qa:model=text --models-to-run openai/gpt2 openai/gpt-3.5-turbo-613` will run `med_qa` on _only_ `openai/gpt2` and `openai/gpt-3.5-turbo-613`.

+Wildcard values for the `model` run expander are common used in **run entries conf files** which will be discussed on a different page.